Two Summer 2018 studies:

 LifeGroups are small groups of up to 16 people who join to do Christian life together.
 The most joyful Christian walk is done in community, where people share common faith, support each other, grow spiritually, and serve their neighbors together.
 They are covenant groups that are intentionally multiplying, that is, as a group meets its maximum size, members are trained and sent out to start new LifeGroups as the ministry grows.

 LifeGroups may meet on Sunday mornings or weekday evenings, at the church or off campus.
 Each meeting is 60-90 minutes with focus and content chosen by the group’s input.

 A series of 3 week classes on what it means to be a United Methodist.
 Led by Rev. John Clifford, these classes meet on Sunday mornings at 9:40 am several times per year.

 Prayer and Spirituality

 A group of people who are interested in our church’s prayer labyrinth and how to extend its ministry to others is forming.
-If you’d like to find out more about the Prayer Labyrinth Group, contact Rev. Dr. Beverly Jones.
+If you’d like to find out more about the Prayer Labyrinth Group, contact Dr. Will Cotton.